aniket-mish/stitch/README.md

 # llms-playground

-I am building a rag-based llm application with langchain, bytewax, qdrant.
+I am building a rag-based llm application with langchain, bytewax, qdrant, and comet.

 ## Intro to Large Language Models